Asymptotically short generalizations of $t$-design curves: Building approximate -design curves

 \subsection{Complex projective $t$-design sets}

 In this subsection, we first introduce complex projective $t$-design sets, then discuss how these objects can be used to average degree at most $2t+1$ polynomials on spheres.
-To this end, we define the \emph{complex projective space} $\Bbb{CP}^n$ of complex dimension $n$ to be the quotient of $S^{2n+1}$ by the multiplicative action $a\mapsto az$ of $S^1\subset\Bbb C$ on $(n+1)$-dimensional complex vector space $\Bbb{C}^{n+1}\supset S^{2n+1}$ and equip $\Bbb{CP}^n$ with its standard measure $\rho$.
+To this end, we define the \emph{complex projective space} $\Bbb{CP}^n$ of complex dimension $n$ to be the quotient of $S^{2n+1}$ by the multiplicative action $a\mapsto az$ of $S^1\subset\Bbb C$ on the $(n+1)$-dimensional complex vector space $\Bbb{C}^{n+1}\supset S^{2n+1}$ and equip $\Bbb{CP}^n$ with its uniform measure $\rho$, normalized so that $\rho(\Bbb{CP}^n)=1$.
 We also consider the \emph{complex projective map}